taylorg8900/tavern_proj_2/doc/player/state_machine.md

 Other things to change:
 - Jump -> Wall Climb : make this automatic
 - Jump -> Wall hang : make this automatic
+- Wall slide -> Fall : remove this

 Here are all of the things that were not included in the previous version of the states, before updating the states to match what I have written above!